FelixRilling/cli-ng/README.md

             },
             {
                 name: "number2",
-                required: false, //If this is false, the value for `default` will be supplemented
+                required: false, // If this is false, the value for `default` will be supplemented
                 default: Math.PI
             }
         ]